DanielCardonaRojas/dotfiles/readme.md

 ```

 Note that solarized term256 must be turned off in linux gnome terminal (not shure if i need this or not)
+on mac edit vimrc (,ev) line with "let g:solarized_termcolors=256" uncommenting it.

 ## Plugins